 In late 1958, the late President Dwight D. Eisenhower presented his initiative, “People to People,” with the intent of promoting international peace through the development of personal relationships across international borders.
 In response, Marian Adair, wife of a US Congressman from Indiana, launched a grassroots organization which quickly spread across borders and became known as Welcome Clubs International.

-Many international members thought the concept of W/W very appealing.
-Return to their native countries, many women founded local clubs in W/W’s image.
+Many international members thought the concept of WTW very appealing.
+Upon returning to their native countries, many women founded local clubs in WTW’s image.
 As the number of clubs grew, a need arose for an organization to promote closer ties and encourage communication among member clubs.
 This requirement was fulfilled in 1986 with the founding of WCI.

-Marian had a vision 50 years ago.
-That vision lives on, encompassing more than 25 clubs with individual members representing over 90 nationalities worldwide.
+Marian had a vision nearly 60 years ago.
+That vision lives on, encompassing more than 20 clubs with individual members representing over 90 nationalities worldwide.
 WCI members serve as citizen diplomats in the quest to understand our cultural and social differences.